wlyastn/austinws-csce355-final/README.md

 chmod +x austinws_task_master.py

-Do the same for any tests you are running
+Do the same for any tests you are running, would reccomend doing it for the whole directory